-Wanting to keep track of your team’s progress and productivity is normal.
-As the leader, there should be a level of control set in place to ensure that company goals are met.
+Wanting to keep track of your team’s progress and productivity is normal — there's even dedicated performance management software for doing so.
+As a leader, you should have a level of control set in place to ensure that company goals are met.

 In fact, a study from Leadership IQ shows that the optimal time an employee should engage with their manager is about six hours a week.
 This includes any email exchanges, group meetings, phone calls, one-on-ones, etc., which all contributes to the employee feeling more engaged, inspired and innovative.